MUSIC

 The arts high school music program is designed for dedicated music students with a broad range of musical interests.

 Students divide their time in the afternoons between music seminars and small non-conducted ensembles.
-Seminars, which are daily classes lasting six to eight weeks, focus on a wide range of musical topics including composition, electronic music and recording, theory, history, guitar technique and styles, and African music.
+Seminars, which change quarterly, focus on a wide range of musical topics including theory, musical styles, history, improvisation, vocal music interpretation, and music production.

 The small ensembles of the arts high school foster the development of a personal musical voice by enabling students to choose ensemble members and music, and by encouraging a collaborative approach to rehearsal.
-Ensembles typically include jazz bands, classical ensembles, rock bands, folk, and pop groups.
-Some ensembles write their own music while others arrange existing music for the instruments and voices in their group.
-Music generated in ensembles and in choir is performed during five concert series throughout the school year.
+Ensembles are challenged each quarter to write at least one original composition as part of their set for the concert.
+Music generated in ensembles is performed during the quarterly Sound Works series.
+View past Sound Works music concerts here.